-The respondents contend that the court did not properly consider the evidence, and the will was unclear.
-The court, however, specifically said that it would not consider any outside evidence and would need to rely only on the decedent’s intent, as set forth in the will.
-The court considers the respondents’ additional arguments are without merit.
+The respondents argue that the court should not consider extrinsic evidence when interpreting the terms of a will.
+However, the court specifically said that it would not consider any outside evidence and would need to rely only on the decedent’s intent, as set forth in the will.